nabeelp/azure-paas-testing/services/logic-apps/standard/readme.md

 Folder | Description
 --- | ---
-deploy | Deployment artefacts for the various test, placed seperated from the tests themselves to enable sharing
+deploy | Deployment artefacts for the various tests, placed seperate from the tests themselves to enable sharing

 # Notes